6 secrets of beacon-based messaging and notification that everyone misses

 However, sometimes it can be difficult to achieve this when the information that you want to disseminate is lengthy.
 Instead of inserting a large wall of text within the same campaign, you can slice the information into chunks and broadcast your message through a series of markdown cards.
 This sequential markdown card approach is an effective way to engage your user while providing a substantial amount of information.

-2. Personalise beacon notifications by making them extremely RELEVANT
+2. Personalise beacon push notifications by making them extremely RELEVANT

 In order for your campaign to be effective, it has to matter to the user at that specific point in time.
 This means that you have to target the right user in the right situation.